 Small Business Bonus Scheme

-You can get business rates relief through the Small Business Bonus Scheme if:
+You can get non-domestic rates relief through the Small Business Bonus Scheme if:

 - the combined rateable value of all your business premises is £35,000 or less

 - and, the rateable value of individual premises is £18,000 or less